syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### prioritySettings 'object'
 {:#members:prioritySettings}

-Holds all the options related to the priority settings of the Schedule.
+Holds all the options related to priority settings of the Schedule.

 ### prioritySettings.enable 'boolean'
 {:#members:prioritySettings-enable}